As at May 2021, no study in urban Australia has determined that cats have a negative impact on native wildlife populations.

 A further study (Franklin et al 2018) found that the main prey items of cats are mice, followed by rats, small lizards, then common species of birds.
 A Brisbane City Council analysis of the stomach contents of 25 cats found only one species – the Black Rat (Brisbane City Council 2015).

 The principal cause of declining wildlife populations in urban areas is habitat destruction, degradation and fragmentation by humans.
+Not cats.

 Since the federal government launched its so-called ‘war on cats’, it has spent large sums of money funding studies on cats.

 These studies are based on modelling and hypothetical situations.